antoniocaccavale/exam-repo/README.md

 # exam-repo
-Welcome to the repository related to the final examinations of Robotics Lab and Field and Service Robotics courses (a.y.
-2020-21).
+Welcome to the repository of the final examinations for Robotics Lab and Field and Service Robotics courses (MSc in Automation and Robotics Engineering, University of Naples Federico II, A.Y.
+2020/21).

-The repository is composed by the **technical_project** ROS package, the **technical_project.ogv** video and the **technical_project.pdf** concluding document.
+The repository is composed by the **technical_project** folder of the ROS package, the **technical_project.ogv** video and the **technical_project.pdf** concluding document.

 #
 ## Before starting